openupthecloud/code-of-ethics/README.md

 1. **Avoid lazy "list" content** - It is often not very helpful to provide endless "listicle" type lists of links to resources for the purpose of click-bait.
 There are some notable exceptions, such as "awesome" type lists, etc.

+1. **State your authority** - When talking about topics such as careers, where possible state your authority, e.g. companies you've worked for, for how long, and in which positions.
+Avoid giving advice where you have no practical experience.

 Twitter thread origin [[1](https://twitter.com/loujaybee/status/1479554118184312833?s=20l)]

 ## Maintainers